nunomaduro/plus-1/website/handbook.md

 In this example, the object initializer will try to use the `$user->setName('Nuno')` method.
 If a setter does not exist, **Plus** will try to set using the public accessor `$user->name = 'Nuno'`.
-If the property is declared as `private` within the class, object initializers will fail, and an `RuntimeException::class` will be throw.
+If the property is declared as `private` within the class, object initializers will fail, and an `RuntimeException` will be throw.

 ## Internal classes